kyle0r/recursive-downloader/README.md

 So, in Q4 of 2012, with the aforementioned drawbacks of `rsync` and ssh-based transfers, and the lack of recursive download support in `aria2c`, I set about writing a script that would use the HTTP protocol and `aria2c` to achieve my goals.

-... a few moments later ... the first revision of `recursive-downloader.sh` was born.
-It utilised the `wget --mirror --spider` features to recursively trawl/spider URI's. `wget` would chekc URI's exist but not download them, and my `recursive-downloader` parsed the `wget` log to produce a download manifest for `aria2c`.
+...
+A few moments later ...

+The first revision of `recursive-downloader.sh` was born.
+It utilised the `wget --mirror --spider` features to recursively trawl/spider URI's. `wget` would check URI's exist but not download them, and my `recursive-downloader` parsed the `wget` log to produce a download manifest for `aria2c`.

 ## InfoSec and Privacy
 As with any technology choice, there are pros and cons.
 As I was writing the README for this project, I went down a HTTP InfoSec rabbit hole.
 I have published my in-depth research on HTTP privacy and security concerns on the the Handy to know Shizzle Blog [Research on HTTP privacy and security concerns](https://coda.io/@ff0/handy-to-know-shizzle/research-on-http-privacy-and-security-concerns-7)